Biscoff Cake

 • Salt.
 To bring out the flavor of the other ingredients.

 • Vinegar.
-Reacts with the baking soda to create air bubbles which means we don’t need to add eggs!
+Reacts with baking soda to create air bubbles, eliminating the need to add eggs!

 • Vanilla extract.
 A must for any good cake recipe.